RAJ015HACKING/Hash_Cracker/README.md

 What is Hash Cracker?
 Hash Cracker is a custom Python-based security tool designed to crack cryptographic hashes using two popular methods:

-🎯Purpose:---
+## 🎯Purpose:---

-i.
-Hash Cracker helps security professionals, ethical hackers, and penetration testers to: ii.
-Recover lost passwords (ethical use only) iii.
-Test the strength of password hashing implementations iv.
-Demonstrate the risk of weak or guessable passwords
+- Hash Cracker helps security professionals, ethical hackers, and penetration testers to:
+- Recover lost passwords (ethical use only)
+- Test the strength of password hashing implementations
+- Demonstrate the risk of weak or guessable passwords
-V. Participate in CTF (Capture The Flag) or cybersecurity competitions
+- Participate in CTF (Capture The Flag) or cybersecurity competitions

-🧬 How It Works
+## 🧬 How It Works
 Hash Cracker works by comparing a user-provided hash to the hashes of potential plaintext passwords.
 If a match is found, it reveals the original password.
 It supports:

-✅ Two Attack Modes
+## ✅ Two Attack Modes
-i.Dictionary Attack (Wordlist Mode):
+1. Dictionary Attack (Wordlist Mode):
-    Takes a list of known or likely passwords.
+    - Takes a list of known or likely passwords.
-    Hashes each one.
+    - Hashes each one.
-    Compares it against the target hash.
+    - Compares it against the target hash.
-    Efficient if the password is common or reused. ii.Brute Force Attack:
+    - Efficient if the password is common or reused.
+2. Brute Force Attack:
-    Tries every possible combination of characters (a-z, A-Z, 0-9, symbols) within a user-specified length range.
+   - Tries every possible combination of characters (a-z, A-Z, 0-9, symbols) within a user-specified length range.
-    Much slower but guaranteed to find the password if it exists within the defined character space.
+   - Much slower but guaranteed to find the password if it exists within the defined character space.

-🔐 Supported Hash Types
+## 🔐 Supported Hash Types
-Hash Cracker supports all major types available in Python’s hashlib: md5 sha1 sha224 sha256 sha384
+Hash Cracker supports all major types available in Python’s hashlib:
+- md5
+- sha1
+- sha224
+- sha256
+- sha384
-sha512
+- sha512
-sha3_224, sha3_256, sha3_384, sha3_512
+- sha3_224, sha3_256, sha3_384, sha3_512

 ## 🔍 Overview